 In 2016 Tristan was awarded a Pegasus Scholarship by Inner Temple and travelled to New Zealand for 3 months.
-During that time he worked for Luke Cunningham Clere and Crown Law on commercial, insolvency, immigration and criminal cases.
+During that time he gained valuable experience in commercial and insolvency disputes at a top Wellington firm.

 Tristan has a broad Property practice encompassing property, leasehold and housing disputes.
 He regularly acts for both landlords and tenants, in private and in social housing matters.

 Tristan is regularly instructed on both fast and multi track trials is regularly instructed to conduct hearings and draft proceedings in relation to the following: